facebookresearch/FnCTOD/README.md

 ## Preparation
 Before running the scripts, follow these steps to set up your environment:
-1. Data Directory Setup: Place the `data` directory in the root (main) directory of the project.
+1. Data Directory Setup: Unzip the `data.zip` file and place the `data` directory in the root (main) directory of the project.
 2. Conda Environment Setup: `pip install -r requirements.txt`
 3. Environment Variable Configuration: Set the following environment variables for local model inference in each evaluation script:
 ```